Hiro-Kala: Powers and abilities

 Being born on a war-torn planet, Hiro-Kala is experienced at unarmed combat and swordsmanship.
 He quickly matured to his teen years, discovered the Old Power, and combined it with the Power Cosmic into a different form known as the New Power.
 He has immense strength, stamina, durability, agility, and reflexes.
 His New Power possesses similar qualities to the original set, but on a cosmic level.
-This allows him to perform various feats, including power bestowal, force fields, precognitive visions, energy blasts, mental control, technopathy, soul rescue, and spatial rifts.
-Even after Sakaar's destruction, he was able to manipulate the Old Power, apparently from his heritage (Caiera/the Hulk).
+This allows him to perform various feats, including power bestowal, force fields, precognitive visions, energy blasts, mental control, technopathy, and generating spatial rifts.

-Hiro-Kala forsook the Old Power as new energies grew within him.
-His current powers had been given to him by the planet K'ai.
-He understood that his own transformations seemed to be harnessed by love rather than hate and rage.

 Collected editions

 Hiro-Kala's appearances have been collected into trade paperbacks: